mohamed-maad/mock-server-recruitment/README.md

 fetching events from a specific sequence number or fetching a specific event by its sequence number.
 All events have a unique sequence number, and all sequences are in order.

-An event has the following format:
+An `Event` has the following format:

 ```Json
 {